uqlibrary/technology-training/Git/git.md

 git push origin master
 ```

 Git keeps track of merged files.
-The Collaborator can now pull the changes from GitHub:
+The Collaborator can now pull the changes from GitLab:

 ```bash
 git pull origin master